shorebirdtech/docs/docs/status.md

 production.

 We're working closely with our customers to ensure we're building things they want.
 We _want_ your feedback.
-We _want_ you to break things.
 We _want_ you to tell us what you want to see next.

 Filing [issues](https://github.com/shorebirdtech/shorebird/issues) is a good way to provide feedback.
 Feedback via Discord is also welcome.